Back of book cover

 “I haves to get back.
 I boughts some chicken livers for my birthday tomorrow.
 They aren’t going to keeps fresh for long.”
 Hirin looked disappointed as she pulled her pear-green beret down over her ears and beetle-black hair from her father’s seed.
 “C’mon, Slowness; you can walks me home.”
-She liked the boy with a big smile and friendly attitude.
-He never judged her for her habits.
-And though he was the only boy she’d consider marrying, she didn’t want him that much.
+She liked the boy with a big smile.
+But though he was the only boy she’d consider marrying, she didn’t want him that much.
 He was distant, never gave her a nickname, and never touched her or talked silly.

 But she feared he was saving to pay her father for a marriage contract.
 She still believed there were new adventures out there.
 She wanted to see the capital with paved streets and the Western Mountains where the snow never melted.
 If only she could grasp one of these exploits to escape her father’s cruel ways and clumsy hands.

-She walked back across Widemouth’s grassy square sheltered by a gnarly oak tree in the middle.
+She walked across Widemouth’s grassy square sheltered by a gnarly oak tree in the middle.
 Hirin kept pace beside her.
-He was a head taller than her, and his wet blond hair hung down to his broad shoulders.
+He was a head taller, and his wet blond hair hung down to his broad shoulders.

 “Wasn’t that great?
 A wizard came here,” he said.
 “The rumors must be true.”

 “Not me,” he said too quickly.
-She remembered how everyone in the market ran to hide.
+She remembered everyone running to hide.
 “Wouldn’t it be great if they gave a magic show?” he said as they passed back into the market.
 The rain continued to soak their clothes.
 “I didn’t believe the rumors about them coming here, but it must be true.
 What did you hear?”

 “I don’t listens to gossip.”
 She remembered the old wizard stories from school, all the things the wizards did to stop Harpin invading her homeland, monstrous things.
 Still, she didn’t believe all those stories; some were just to scare her.
-Stories like Arrox killing anyone entering the Barrens were too crazy to believe.
+Stories like Arrox killing everyone in the Barrens were too crazy to believe.
 It was the kind of story father liked to tell her so she couldn’t sleep.
 “Never seen no wizard before now.
-Seeing Sarn the Sage would be nice.”
+Seeing Sarn would be nice.”
 She stopped at the crossroads south of the marketplace.
 “But what about his apprentice, Preem the Bone Crusher?
 Would you want to sees him too?”
-The more she thought about it, the more confident she was that the wizard in gray was too young to be Sarn the Sage.
+The more she thought about it, the more confident she was that the wizard in gray was younger than Sarn the Sage.

-“Do you believe the stories about him?”
+“Do you believe the stories about the Crusher?”
 Hirin said.
-She shuddered at the thought of how the Crusher got his name.
+She shuddered at the thought of how he got his name.
 But this was probably a lie too.
 Surely no man would do that to another person.

 “Don’t you?”
 Brodia turned right to follow the River Forks Road toward her farm on the other side of the river.
 “He mades me sick today.”
 She confessed finally.

-“Like throw-up sick?” he said, but she could tell he didn’t believe her.
+“Like throw-up sick?” he said, she could tell he didn’t believe her.
 Still, she nodded it was true.
 “Must be something you ate.
-I don’t remember any stories of men being sick.”
-She hated him a little for the emphasis.
+I don’t remember stories of men being sick.”
+She hated his emphasis.
 “The wizards are good people.
 Grand Wizard Sarn stopped them in the last war against Harpin, the first kingdom.”